wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.1 =
+* New: Compatibility with WooCommerce 2.0+
+* New: Support for Grouped products
+* New: Image Batch Update Functionality
+* New: Create/post support ticket from plugin
+* Update: Minor update in auto-update process
+* Update: Compatible with 'WP_DEBUG' enabled mode
+* Fix: Other minor fixes (rounding of prices, order handling for different time-zones)

 = 3.0 =
 * New: Additional columns (discounts, taxes, coupon codes, order notes etc.) introduced in Order's dashboard (WooCommerce)